Yahoo's growth anaemic as turnaround chugs along

 Yahoo reports the Chinese company's financial results one quarter later than its own.

-Finance chief Ken Goldman said that so-called "stream ads" that appear in-between scrolling news headlines on Yahoo's Web pages now account for about a fifth of the number of display ads that the company serves.
-He noted that stream ads were priced lower, weighing on the company's total average price per display ad, which declined 5 percent.

-Goldman did not provide any update on how Yahoo might use the proceeds from the Alibaba IPO, during which Yahoo is required to sell 40 percent of its stake in the company.

-Alibaba, valued at more than $140 billion, is expected to go public later this year in the United States in the largest IPO since Facebook's debut in 2012.
+Alibaba, valued at more than $140 billion, is expected to go public later this year in the United States in the largest IPO since Facebook Inc's debut in 2012.

 Yahoo's revenue, excluding fees paid to partner websites, came to $1.087 billion in the first quarter, up from $1.074 billion in the year-ago period.
 Analysts polled by Thomson Reuters I/B/E/S had expected adjusted revenue of $1.077 billion.